-8. Addictions, including substance abuse reminds us it’s important to understand that any addiction needs to be treated by a professional.
+- 8. Addictions, including substance abuse, reminds us it’s important to understand that any addiction needs to be treated by a professional.
 If you find yourself always pleading with the person suffering from addiction, most of the time it will not help as you continue enabling their behavior.
 It takes a lot of strength and courage to stay in a relationship with an addict.
 Until they get professional help, you are really in a relationship with a man or a woman who is hidden behind this cycle of addiction.

 Dr. John Gottman “4 Horsemen of the Apocalypse”

-Contempt: Statements that come from a relative position of superiority.
-Some examples of displays of contempt include when a person uses sarcasm, cynicism, name-calling, eye rolling, sneering, mockery, and hostile humor.
+Contempt: statements that come from a relative position of superiority.
+Some examples of displays of contempt include when a person uses sarcasm, cynicism, name-calling, eye-rolling, sneering, mockery, and hostile humor.
 Contempt is the greatest predictor of divorce and must be eliminated.

 Stonewalling: Stonewalling occurs when the listener withdraws from the interaction.
 The antidote is to practice physiological self-soothing.
 The first step of physiological self-soothing is to stop the conflict discussion.
 If you keep going, you’ll find yourself exploding at your partner or imploding (stonewalling), neither of which will get you anywhere.

-Relationships- Good, Bad and Worse
+Relationship behavior- Good Bad and Worse

-Now that we talked about dysfunctional and unhealthy relationship patterns, let’s talk for a minute about key characteristics of a HEALTHY relationship.
+Now that we have talked about dysfunctional and unhealthy relationship patterns, let’s talk for a minute about the key characteristics of a HEALTHY relationship.
 I like to say, that in a healthy relationship, there is INTER-DEPENDENCE as opposed to co-dependence.
 Both partners are equal in every aspect and focus on their strengths and work together as a team.

 Visit Mateja Petje on Psychology Today

-Dr Gottman 7 Key Tips for a Healthy Relationship
+Dr. Gottman 7 Key Tips for a Healthy Relationship

 1. Emotionally intelligent couples know each other’s world.
 They know each other’s goals, worries, and hopes.

 2. Fondness and admiration are two of the most crucial elements in a long-lasting romance.
-I suggest to my couples to keep a jar filled with positive statements of each other and remember positive things when things get tough..
+I suggest to my couples to keep a jar filled with positive statements of each other and remember positive things when things get tough.

 3. Seeking partner’s affection and support and give it freely.
-It doesn’t always have to be a great sex.
+It doesn’t always have to be great sex.
 Affection is even more important.

 4. Treating each other with respect even when you disagree.